-Even if CRLX101 were to receive regulatory approval and be commercialized for use in combination with Avastin or capecitabine or another therapeutic, we would continue to be subject to the risk that the FDA could revoke its approval of Avastin or capecitabine, that safety, efficacy, manufacturing, cost or supply issues could arise with one of these therapeutic agents, or that capecitabine and radiotherapy may be replaced as the standard of care in patients with neoadjuvant rectal cancer.
+Even if CRLX101 were to receive regulatory approval and be commercialized for use in combination with Avastin, capecitabine, paclitaxel or another therapeutic, we would continue to be subject to the risk that the FDA could revoke its approval of Avastin, that safety, efficacy, manufacturing, cost or supply issues could arise with one of these therapeutic agents, or that capecitabine and radiotherapy may be replaced as the standard of care in patients with locally advanced rectal cancer.
 This could result in CRLX101 being removed from the market or being less successful commercially.